-- 46. A Commandant, equivalent in rank to Additional Commissioner of Police, shall head each Armed Police Battalion.
-The Commandant shall be assisted by a Deputy Commandant, equivalent in rank to Deputy Commissioner of Police, who will also be the Second-in-Command of the Battalion.
-Each Battalion shall be divided into appropriate number of Service Companies and a Headquarters Company, each headed by an Assistant Commandant, equivalent in rank to Assistant Commissioner of Police. - 47.
-(1) The Armed Police Battalions set-up of the state shall be headed by an officer of or above the rank of Additional Commissioner of Police, depending on the number of Battalions, who shall be responsible for the administration, training, operational preparedness and welfare of personnel of all the armed police units in the state, under the overall guidance and supervision of the Police Commissioner. - (2) In fixing the strength of senior officers for the Armed Police Battalions set-up, it shall be ensured that for supervising the functioning and preparedness of every 3-4 Battalions, a senior officer of the rank of Additional Commissioner of Police is provided, and if there are more than one such Additional Commissioner of Police, the Armed Police Battalions set-up shall be headed by an officer of the rank of Joint Commissioner of Police. - 48.
-The duties of the head of the Armed Police Battalions set-up, the Additional Commissioner of Police, the Commandant, Deputy Commandants, Assistant Commandants, Reserve Inspectors of the Service and the Headquarters Companies shall be as prescribed by the Administrator from time to time.
+- 33. A Commandant, equivalent in rank to Superintendent of Police, shall head each Armed Police Battalion.
+The Commandant shall be assisted by a Deputy Commandant, equivalent in rank to Additional Superintendent of Police, who will also be the Second-in-Command of the Battalion.
+Each Battalion shall be divided into appropriate number of Service Companies and a Headquarters Company, each of which will be headed by an Assistant Commandant, equivalent in rank to Deputy Superintendent of Police. - 34.
+(1) The Armed Police Battalions set-up of the state shall be headed by an officer of or above the rank of Deputy Inspector General, depending on the number of Battalions in the state, who shall be responsible for the administration, training, operational preparedness and welfare of personnel of all the armed police units in the state, under the overall guidance and supervision of the Director General. - (2) In fixing the strength of senior officers for the Armed Police Battalions set-up, it shall be ensured that for supervising the functioning and preparedness of every 3-4 Battalions, a senior officer of the rank of Deputy Inspector General is provided, and if there are more than one such Deputy Inspectors General, the Armed Police Battalions set-up shall be headed by an officer of the rank of Inspector General or Additional Director General, as necessary. - 35.
+The duties of the head of the Armed Police Battalions set-up, the Deputy Inspector General, the Commandant, Deputy Commandants, Assistant Commandants, Reserve Inspectors of the Service and the Headquarters Companies shall be as prescribed by the State Government from time to time.

-49. Recruitment
+36. Recruitment

-- (1) The direct recruitment to the District Armed Reserves and the Armed Police Battalions, other than in the ministerial and technical cadres, shall be limited to the ranks of Constable, Reserve Sub-Inspector and Assistant Commissioner of Police/Assistant Commandant, and should, as far as possible, reflect adequate representation of all sections of society. - (2) The minimum qualification for recruitment as Constable shall be Matriculation or equivalent, and the age group shall be 18-21 years.
-For the recruitment to the rank of Reserve Sub-Inspectors, the minimum qualification shall be graduation and the age limit 21 to 24 years. - (3) For recruitment to the rank of Assistant Commandant and above, the educational qualifications and the age limit shall be the same as prescribed for that rank in the civil police. - (4) The recruitment to the rank of Constables and Reserve Sub-Inspectors shall be made through the state-level Recruitment Board.
+(1) The direct recruitment to the District Armed Reserves and the Armed Police Battalions, other than in the ministerial and technical cadres, shall be limited to the ranks of Constable, Reserve

+- Sub-Inspector and Deputy Superintendent of Police/Assistant Commandant, and should, as far as possible, reflect adequate representation of all sections of society. - (2) The minimum qualification for recruitment as Constable shall be Matriculation or equivalent, and the age group shall be 18-21 years.
+For the recruitment to the rank of Reserve Sub-Inspectors, the minimum qualification shall be graduation and the age limit 21 to 24 years. - (3) For recruitment to the rank of Deputy Superintendent of Police/Assistant Commandant, the educational qualifications and the age limit shall be the same as prescribed for that rank in the civil police. - (4) The recruitment to the rank of Constables and Reserve Sub-Inspectors shall be made through the state-level Recruitment Board.

-50. Training
+37. Training